The Effect of Filing a Late Objection to a Child Relocation Notice in Arizona

 Evidence was introduced that the child attended a Yuma preschool which she enjoyed, was bonded to local people including her babysitter (who thought of her as a grandchild) and to her father’s significant other.
 Father affirmed to the court were he to get custody that he would forego his coaching jobs and advised the court he had already spoken to the high school’s athletic director about that possibility.
 The court found in father’s favor and modified child support and the parenting time schedule to reflect the change.
 Mother timely appealed.

 Ruling on Father’s Late Objection in an Arizona Relocation Case

 Section 25–408 sets out the process a parent who shares parenting time or legal decision-making must follow before relocating a child.
 Murray v.
 Murray, 239 Ariz.
 174, 176 (App.
 2016) (citing Vincent v.
 Nelson, 238 Ariz.
 150 (App.
 2015)).
 Pursuant to A.R.S. § 25–408(A) and (B), a parent who wants to move a child out of state or more than 100 miles within the state, must give the other parent 45 days’ written notice, generally by certified mail.
-Within thirty-days from that notice the other parent may file a petition with the court to prevent relocation.
+Within thirty days of that notice, the other parent may file a petition with the court to prevent relocation.
 A.R.S. § 25- 408(C).
-After thirty-days any petition to prevent relocation may be “granted only upon a showing of good cause.”
+After thirty days, any petition to prevent relocation may be “granted only upon a showing of good cause.”
 Id.

 The family court here found that father had substantially complied with the procedural requirements of A.R.S. § 25-408(C) and had good cause for the late service.
 The court highlighted that not only had father filed an immediate early petition with the court to prevent the relocation, mother had actual, nearly concurrent, notice of that filing.